-Disruptive, chaotic, and unexpected are terms that may be accurately leveled at any revolution; beginning in 2007 a revolution swept through the most fundamental industry of the modern world — energy.
+Disruptive, chaotic, and unexpected are terms that may be accurately levelled at any revolution; beginning in 2007 a revolution swept through the most fundamental industry of the modern world — energy.

-Shortly after the U.S. Shale Revolution kicked off it began to pull the United States from recession with an enormous production of shale oil and natural gas.
+Shortly after the United States Shale Revolution kicked off it began to pull the United States from the recession with an enormous production of shale oil and natural gas.
 This revolution transformed the U.S. from an importer of natural gas to a dominant exporter, dramatically reduced emissions, increased electricity generation from natural gas and has exhibited tremendous influence on world politics.

 1.1 Conventional Resources